PacRT/PKI-service-ui/README.md

 # PKI-service-ui Boiler Plate

-A Quick setup for Reactjs webpack powered by
+A Quick setup for Reactjs webapp powered by Gulp, Reactjs, Browserify

 ###Usage